airswap/airswap-about/technology/last-look.md

 ### `initialize`

-Upon connection the server may indicate Last Look among its list of supported protocols.
+Upon connection the server must make an `initialize` request, within which it may indicate Last Look among its list of supported protocols.
 Additional params may be included for the `swapContract` the server intends to use, the `senderWallet` the server intends to use, and optionally a `senderServer` if the server is not receiving `consider` calls over the socket and instead an alternative JSON-RPC over HTTP endpoint.
+The client must respond with `true` to indicate acceptance, or an error otherwise.

 ```typescript
 initialize([